SERENYX LEAGUE

 14.2 Match Chat Authority

-In any dispute, Website Match Chat logs are the only authoritative record.
+In the event of any dispute, only Website Match Chat logs will be considered authoritative.

 - Staying informed of current rules